juanmaurente/portfolio/README.md

 # PORTFOLIO

 This is the first project of our program.
+I like to show this old version of my portfolio, not to show my current abilities but it serves as a good display of how far I've come!

 I followed a basic landing page structure:
 -   Welcome Message